LPastine/java-masterclass/src/collections/Notes.md

 Keys need to be unique but values don't.

 Elements in a tree are sorted in a key value Node, also called an Entry.

+# What's a Collection's Class

+It's important to understand that the Collections class is not the Collections Framework.

+The framework contains many interfaces and implemented classes, as well as helper classes, which this Collections class is just one example.